jdstrongpdx/snippets/azure/AZ-900practice.md

 Which of the following provides the ability for analyses of configurations and usage telemetry and offers personalized, actionable recommendations? - Azure Advisor

 Which of the following explains what personal data Microsoft collects, how it is used by them and for what purposes? - Microsoft Privacy Policy

+Your company is planning on migrating to Azure cloud services.
+However, before this happens management requires some comparisons of the costs involved in using cloud services as opposed to an on-premises solution.
+What would be the first step you could take to provide this comparison information? - Use the Total Cost of Ownership Calculator

+You work for a large manufacturing company and are planning on moving to Azure cloud services.
+You want to avail of the best pricing Microsoft has to offer on their Azure services.
+Which Azure service should you purchase? - An Enterprise Agreement

+Your company’s development team create virtual machines for testing on a regular basis.
+These test machines are only used during certain times.
+In your opinion what is the most efficient way to save costs on virtual machines when they are not in use? - Deallocate VMs when not in use

+Azure Advisor helps you identify unused or under-utilized resources and can recommend unused resources that you can remove. - True

+If you have a free trial subscription to Azure and you reach your credit limit during the trial period, what will happen to your resources? - Your resources are removed from production and VMs stopped and deallocated

+A service-level agreement (SLA) is a formal agreement between a service company and the customer.
+On Azure, this agreement defines the performance standards that Microsoft commits to for you, the customer.
+However, in order to view an SLA, you must have an Azure Subscription. - False

+Downtime refers to the time duration that the service is unavailable, how much cumulative downtime per year will an SLA percentage of 99.95 give? - 4.38 hours

+Azure cloud services continue to release new features.
+Prior to release these new services go through various stages of testing such as pre-release and Beta.
+Which of the following will allow all Azure customers an opportunity to test the beta and other pre-release features? - Public Preview

+Which of the following define performance targets such as uptime? - Service Level Agreements